Part I

 Notice the felt center that says “I.”

-The ego here is not an enemy, but a Strange Loop: a recursive, self-referencing process.
+The ego here is not an enemy, but a strange loop of attention.
 The mind thinks about itself so often that it starts to feel solid.

 The work is not to break the loop, but to witness it.
 Notice the recursion without merging with it, then return to the body with more choice.

-Example: You notice “I’m anxious about being anxious”—that’s the loop.
+Example: You notice anxiety about anxiety—that’s the loop.
 Pause, exhale, and observe the pattern without merging with it.

 Micro-practice (60 seconds):